Dies ist eine Übersichtsseite mit Metadaten zu dieser wissenschaftlichen Arbeit. Der vollständige Artikel ist beim Verlag verfügbar.

 Abstract

-Abstract Objectives This study aimed to elucidate effective methodologies for utilizing the generative artificial intelligence (AI) system, namely the Chat Generative Pre-trained Transformer (ChatGPT), in improving clinical reasoning abilities among clinicians.
-Methods We conducted a comprehensive exploration of the capabilities of ChatGPT, emphasizing two main areas: (1) efficient utilization of ChatGPT, with a focus on application and language selection, input methodology, and output verification; and (2) specific strategies to bolster clinical reasoning using ChatGPT, including self-learning via simulated clinical case creation and engagement with published case reports.
-Results Effective AI-based clinical reasoning development requires a clear delineation of both system roles and user needs.
+OBJECTIVES: This study aimed to elucidate effective methodologies for utilizing the generative artificial intelligence (AI) system, namely the Chat Generative Pre-trained Transformer (ChatGPT), in improving clinical reasoning abilities among clinicians.
+METHODS: We conducted a comprehensive exploration of the capabilities of ChatGPT, emphasizing two main areas: (1) efficient utilization of ChatGPT, with a focus on application and language selection, input methodology, and output verification; and (2) specific strategies to bolster clinical reasoning using ChatGPT, including self-learning via simulated clinical case creation and engagement with published case reports.
+RESULTS: Effective AI-based clinical reasoning development requires a clear delineation of both system roles and user needs.
 All outputs from the system necessitate rigorous verification against credible medical resources.
 When used in self-learning scenarios, capabilities of ChatGPT in clinical case creation notably enhanced disease comprehension.
-Conclusions The efficient use of generative AIs, as exemplified by ChatGPT, can impressively enhance clinical reasoning among medical professionals.
-Adopting these cutting-edge tools promises a bright future for continuous advancements in clinicians’ diagnostic skills, heralding a transformative era in digital healthcare.
+CONCLUSIONS: The efficient use of generative AIs, as exemplified by ChatGPT, can impressively enhance clinical reasoning among medical professionals.
+Adopting these cutting-edge tools promises a bright future for continuous advancements in clinicians' diagnostic skills, heralding a transformative era in digital healthcare.

 Ähnliche Arbeiten